CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 Turn off the uscities layer if it is still on.
 We will style the points so they are a bit easier to see, and make the county boundaries slightly less obtrusive.

 First select properties of the US_county_1850 layer.
-Select `Style`.
-Click on the `Simple Line`, and change the color to a dark grey and/or change the line width to .200.
+Select the `Style` tab on the left.
+Click on the `Simple Line`, and change the color to a dark grey and/or change the line width to .200 or smaller if you like. *Note*: It may have defaulted to `Simple Fill` rather than `Simple Line`; that's fine, you can still change the line weight by adjusting `Outline Width`.

 ![style](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_35.png)